trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``ELIMINATE_CROSS_JOINS``

-    The join reordering strategy to use.  ``NONE`` maintains the order the tables are listed in the query.  ``ELIMINATE_CROSS_JOINS`` reorders joins to eliminate cross joins where possible and otherwise maintains the original query order.
-When reordering joins it also strives to maintain the original table order as much as possible. ``AUTOMATIC`` enumerates possible orders and uses statistics-based cost estimation to determine the least cost order.
-If stats are not available or if for any reason a cost could not be computed, the ``ELIMINATE_CROSS_JOINS`` strategy is used.
-This can also be specified on a per-query basis using the ``join_reordering_strategy`` session property.
+    The join reordering strategy to use.  ``NONE`` maintains the order the tables are listed in the query.  ``ELIMINATE_CROSS_JOINS`` reorders joins to eliminate cross joins, where possible, and otherwise maintains the original query order.
+When reordering joins, it also strives to maintain the original table order as much as possible. ``AUTOMATIC`` enumerates possible orders, and uses statistics-based cost estimation to determine the least cost order.
+If stats are not available, or if for any reason a cost could not be computed, the ``ELIMINATE_CROSS_JOINS`` strategy is used.
+This can be specified on a per-query basis using the ``join_reordering_strategy`` session property.

 ``optimizer.max-reordered-joins``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^